AardhynLavender/REST-API/README.md

 The application will provide the functionality to create, read, update, and delete information in a recipe repository.

-For now, I can think of 5 Collections that include at least 7 relationships
+For now, I can think of 5 Collections that include potentially 7 relationships.

 `users` `ingredients` `utensils` `components` `recipes`